On a remark of Serre: Genus 2

 So, in this case, if we want to identify all primes $p<B$ of the form $x^2+x+1$, we start by generating a list of primes up to $B^{1/4}$ using the sieve of Eratosthenes.
 We use that list to sieve up to $B^{1/2}$ to find all primes that are $1\bmod 3$.
 For the third sieve, we need the corresponding roots of $x^2+x+1$ for the primes on our second list.
 We find these by choosing $g\bmod p$ until we find one where $g^{(p-1)/3}\not\equiv 1$; that will necessarily be a root of $x^2+x+1$.
 Finally, our third sieve looks for values of $x$ such that $x^2+x+1$ is not divisible by any prime less than $B^{1/2}$.
 Here, we need to use the roots of $x^2+x+1$ modulo the primes that are $1\bmod 3$.

-We produce below a table of counts of primes of the form $x^2+x+1$ up to various bounds.
-Note that Poletti \cite{poletti} did the first computations of these primes.
+Table~\ref{tab:primecounts} gives counts of primes represented by the relevant quadratic polynomials.
+Note that Poletti \cite{poletti} did the first computations of primes of the form $x^2+x+1$.
 We are not aware of any further published computations in the near-century since, although Bateman and Stemmler \cite{batestem} mention Horn's computations in the case where $x$ is prime.

-The third column is from \cite{granthamgraves2025}.
+The column for $x^2+1$ is from \cite{granthamgraves2025}.
 Note that there are more primes of the form $x^2+x+1$ than of the form $x^2+1$.
-The Bateman-Horn conjecture \cite{BH} predicts that the ratio should converge to $\approx 1.626$.
+The Bateman-Horn conjecture \cite{BH} predicts that the ratio of these two quantities should converge to $\approx 1.626$.
 At $10^{22}$, it is $1.6327\dots$.